Types of Serious Injury

 One of the adverse consequences of a severe orthopaedic injury is the risk of arthritis brought on by the trauma.
 It is not unusual for a severe fracture to result in an increased risk of arthritis in later life, resulting potentially in a later deterioration in the injured person’s physical capabilities.
 If this coincides with the later years of their working life, it can result in early retirement or a need to find alternative, less physically demanding, work.

-With our team of medical experts, IBB solicitors will ensure that such risks are taken into consideration when pursuing a claim for compensation.
+With our team of medical experts, IBB Law will ensure that such risks are taken into consideration when pursuing a claim for compensation.
 We will ensure that where there is a risk to our client’s employment in later life, compensation will be sought to allow for any shortfall in earnings.

 Severe Burns and Scarring

-IBB solicitors have represented many clients who have been unfortunate enough to suffer severe burns and scarring because of the negligence of a third party.
+IBB Law have represented many clients who have been unfortunate enough to suffer severe burns and scarring because of the negligence of a third party.
 Our experience tells us that these types of injuries are regularly suffered at work by those who are exposed to machinery, cutting equipment, chemicals and electricity.
 We have worked with a number of expert plastic surgeons to ensure that our clients receive the best care and treatment for their injuries, helping finance surgery, where possible, and recovering the maximum levels of compensation.
 We are sensitive to the fact that such injuries are very distressing and are often associated with severe psychological consequences.

 Chronic Pain Conditions